 Crystal Palace Parade,

+Located in the south London district of Sydenham (today known as Crystal Palace/Upper Norwood.
 The Crystal Palace Cinematograph Theatre was operating from June 1910.
-It was one of the attractions within the famed Crystal Palace building, and the general admission charge to the Crystal Palace included admission to the Cinematograph Theatre.
+It was one of the attractions within the famed cast iron and plate glass Crystal Palace building (originally constructed in Hyde Park, opening 1st May 1851 for the Great Exhibition by Queen Victoria and moved to Sydenham in November 1851).
+The general admission charge to the Crystal Palace included admission to the Cinematograph Theatre.

 In 1920, the Crystal Palace Cinema opened in another part of the building, which had previously been used as a variety theatre.
 A separate admission charge to the cinema was now in order.
 After renovations had been carried out, it re-opened on 28th September 1928 as the Crystal Palace Picture House.